 - Donate proceeds of activities to organizations that support this same cause

-- Organize collection drives and secure in-kind donations for local charities and DV shelters
+- Organize collection drives and secure in-kind donations for local charities and domestic violence shelters

-By adopting this ethic within our sorority, we immediately become involved in a demographic that we seek to advocate for…one of the Asian Female.
-Historically oppressed by tradition and objectified in the eyes of the contemporary media to be physically powerless, emotionally isolated, and mentally voiceless.
-We encourage and empower ourselves as undergraduates and alumnae of institutions of higher education.
-Attacks are likely to happen at universities and colleges all across the nation.
+By adopting this ethic within our sorority, we acknowledge the demographic we seek to empower as our own and amplify the collective voice of those effected.
+Historically oppressed by tradition and objectified in the eyes of the contemporary media to be physically powerless, emotionally isolated, and culturally subordinate - we work to advocate for the education, development, liberation, and growth of women everywhere, particularly women of color.
+We also equip ourselves as undergraduates and alumnae of institutions of higher education.
+Furthermore, we remain vigilant and encourage others to remain vigilant of their surroundings.
+Attacks may happen anywhere - even at universities and colleges across the nation.

-Violence affects the lives of millions of women worldwide, in all socio-economic and educational classes.
+Violence affects the lives of millions of women worldwide from all socio-economic and educational backgrounds.
 It cuts across cultural and religious barriers, impeding the right of women to participate fully in society.
-Violence against women takes a dismaying variety of forms, and constitutes a violation of basic human rights.
+Violence against women takes a dismaying variety of forms and constitutes a violation of basic human rights.

-The sisters of Sigma Psi Zeta stand united behind our philanthropy, on both an organizational and individual level.
+The sisters of Sigma Psi Zeta stand united behind our philanthropy and advocate for this cause on an organizational and individual level.

-Every October, the undergraduate sisterships take part in Domestic Violence Awareness month.
-They take part in the Purple Ribbon Campaign, in which they distribute purple ribbons and literature to their campuses to raise awareness of this widespread phenomenon.
-They also work with their local charity to raise money, and hold at least one other community service event with regard to our National Philanthropy.
+Every October, the undergraduate chapters take part in Domestic Violence Awareness month.
+They participate in the Purple Ribbon Campaign, in which they distribute purple ribbons and literature to raise awareness of this widespread phenomenon.
+They also work with their local charity to raise money and hold at least one other dedicated community service event in keeping with our National Philanthropy.

-Sigma Psi Zeta National takes a proactive approach towards Domestic Violence and other acts of violence against women.
-We have spearheaded an on-going drive to collect cell phones that can be reprogrammed for use by victims of domestic violence, so that they might call for help should need be.
-We also have an on-going collection drive of self-help books to help build a resource library for the clients of the NYAWC.
+The National Office of Sigma Psi Zeta takes a proactive approach towards Domestic Violence and other acts of violence against women.
+We have spearheaded an ongoing collection drive of cell phones that can be reprogrammed for use by victims of domestic violence (as needed) and an ongoing collection drive of self-help books to help build a resource library for the clients of the NYAWC (New York Asian Women's Center).

-If you or your organization would like work to with our sorority, or if you would like to find out more about our National Philanthropy program, please email: email@example.com.
+If you or your organization would like to work with our sorority, or if you would like to find out more about our National Philanthropy and programming, please contact us.